JackLeeJM/hackrx-medassist-ai/frontend/docs/ai-workflow.md

 Error handling
 - Upload: show retry, keep transcript state untouched
 - STT: if failed, display error and allow re‑record/retry
-- Summarize/Review/Finalise: on any failure, do not auto‑fill; show banner for manual review
+- Summarize/Review/Finalise: on any failure, do not auto‑fill; show banner for manual review.
+On success but non-pass verdict, still populate fields but show review banner